knowit/snappysense/MQTT-PROTOCOL.md

 a JSON payload:

 ```
+  { version: <string, semver for this JSON package, currently 1.0.0>,
-  { sent: <integer, seconds since epoch UTC or seconds since boot>,
+    sent: <integer, seconds since Posix epoch UTC>,
     sequenceno: <nonnegative integer, observation sequence number since startup>
     ... }
 ```

-The sequence number allows the server to organize the incoming data in case the time stamp is missing.
-It is reset to 0 every time the device is rebooted.
+The sequence number is reset to 0 every time the device is rebooted.
 Messages are uploaded (and received) in increasing sequence number order, though not all observations are necessarily uploaded.
-A drop in the sequence number hence indicates a reboot (but since not every observation is uploaded it is not possible to detect all reboots using this fact).
+A drop in the sequence number hence indicates a reboot, but since not every observation is uploaded it is not possible to detect all reboots using this fact.
+(The sequence number is probably redundant and can be removed.
+It allows the server to organize the incoming data in case the time stamp is missing, but in recent firmware that will never be the case.
+Hence version 1.0.0 defines the sequence number field as optional.)

 The payload contains fields that represent the last valid observations of the sensors that are on the device.
 Each factor is reported by the device under the field name `F#<factor-name>` to avoid name clashes.
 See the FACTOR table of DATA-MODEL.md for the `<factor-name>` values.

+See `firmware-arduino/src/sensor.cpp` for a definition of `version`.

 ## Control message